hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 Many tests rely on the Bazel build system, thus testing with `go test` may not work.
 See the [next section](#building-and-tessting-prysm-with-bazel) for instructions on testing with prysm.

-### Building and testing Prysm with Bazel
+### Building and testing Agora-cl with Bazel

-The Prysm project is a large monorepo containing all sorts of tools and services that implement the Ethereum consensus protocol.
+The Agora-cl project is a large monorepo containing all sorts of tools and services that implement the Ethereum consensus protocol.
 We use the [Bazel](https://bazel.build) build system created by Google for everything we do, helping everyone have reproducible builds.
 If you want to build the beacon chain or validator using Bazel, you can run the commands:

 ```text
 $ bazel build //beacon-chain:beacon-chain